drshahizan/dataset/mongodb/01-sales/readme.md

 | 6   | couponUsed      | A boolean value indicating whether a coupon was used in the sale.                              |
 | 7   | purchaseMethod  | The method of purchase, such as "Online" or "In-store".                                        |

-Please note that the "items" and "customer" fields contain nested attributes represented as sub-tables within the main table.
+>Please note that the "items" and "customer" fields contain nested attributes represented as sub-tables within the main table.

+The dataset provides valuable insights into the sales activities of the office supply company, including the specific items sold, customer demographics, store locations, and sales channels.
+Analyzing this dataset can help identify popular items, customer preferences, sales trends, and other relevant business insights.

 ## Sample Document